 (Item 5.4.1, Paragraphs 6 to 8 of the Code)

-In QSC's opinion, the recommendation of the German Corporate Governance Code does not specify clearly enough which relationships of a candidate must be disclosed and the extent to which such disclosures are required to be made for proposed elections at the Annual General Meeting, in order to comply with the recommendation.
+In QSC’s opinion, the recommendation of the German Corporate Governance Code does not specify clearly enough which relationships of a candidate must be disclosed and the extent to which such disclosures are required to be made for proposed elections at the Annual General Meeting in order to comply with the recommendation.
 In the interests of legal certainty with respect to future elections to the Supervisory Board, the Management Board and Supervisory Board have decided to declare a divergence from the recommendation.
-QSC is of the opinion that the existing disclosure requirements contained in § 124 paragraph 3 sentence 4 and in § 125 paragraph 1 sentence 5 of the German Stock Corporation Act (“AktG”) are sufficient to meet the informational needs of the shareholders and will, at an appropriate date in the future, investigate and decide – voluntarily and without tying itself to the Code's recommendation – whether to disclose additional information about candidates proposed for election at the Annual General Meeting.
+QSC is of the opinion that the existing disclosure requirements contained in § 124, paragraph 3 sentence 4 and in § 125, paragraph 1 sentence 5 of the German Stock Corporation Act (“AktG”) are sufficient to meet the informational needs of the shareholders and will, at an appropriate date, investigate and decide – voluntarily and without tying itself to the Code’s recommendation – whether to disclose additional information about candidates proposed for election at the Annual General Meeting.